liferay/clay/packages/clayui.com/content/docs/getting-started/introduction.md

 );
 ```

-If you look at the screen, you can see our first component of Clay being rendered on screen, incredible no !?
+If you look at the browser now, you can see our first Clay component rendered.
+Isn't it incredible !?

 This demo is available on github, feel free to tinker.